pnnl/memgaze/README-notes.md

     - dependences for perf?

   - run scripts: memgaze-*:
+    - memgaze-inst: name output binary

     - memgaze-*: libexec
       - example for system-wide collection?
       - on nuke, the 'lbr' spec is ignored? any warning?

     ??? without --per-thread, perf opens a fd on each core because it has a buffer/event per cpu; size (129 pages  4 k)